mckennapsean/dissertation/content/06-worksheet.md

 In [@sec:framework], we described one such theoretical model of the design process with four actionable design activities: _understand_, _ideate_, _make_, and _deploy_.
 Each activity includes a goal, target artifact or outcomes, and a plethora of design methods to choose from, each of which is described in such a way to make the process model more actionable.
 We found, however, that the theoretical framing of the model restricted and limited its use and actionability in the classroom or class project settings.
 To address these limitations, we crafted a design worksheet for each design activity with steps to assist students walking through the visualization design process for the first time.
-Furthermore, we sought to validate the use of these worksheets in a graduate-level visualization course with students working on their cumulative projects for the course.
+Furthermore, we sought to validate the use of this framework and the worksheets in cumulative projects for a graduate-level visualization course.